zhwa/mlir-example/book/Chapter-10-Optimizations.md

 - **Reducing parallelism**: Separate operations can execute concurrently (different cores, different functional units); fusion serializes them
 - **Hurting cache behavior**: Very large fused operations might not fit in cache where separate operations would

 Production compilers use cost models to decide when to fuse.
 Chapter 10's simple pipeline always fuses elementwise operations with their consumers—a good heuristic for typical ML workloads but not universally optimal.
-Advanced optimizations (Chapter 14's attention, future work) require more sophisticated fusion control.
+Chapter 14 applies similar techniques at larger scale using Linalg operations and the Transform dialect for declarative optimization specification.

 ## 10.4 Loop Invariant Code Motion: Hoisting Computations